-Pelvic inflammatory disease (PID) is an infection of a woman’s reproductive organs.
-See a picture of the organs inside the pelvis.
+Pelvic inflammatory disease, or PID, is an infection of a woman's reproductive organs.

 Treating PID right away is important, because PID can cause scar tissue in the pelvic organs and lead to infertility.
-It can also lead to other problems, such as pelvic pain and tubal (ectopic) pregnancy.
+It can also cause other problems, such as pelvic pain and tubal (ectopic) pregnancy.

 PID is caused by bacteria entering the reproductive organs through the cervix.
 When the cervix is infected, bacteria from the vagina can more easily get into and infect the uterus and fallopian tubes.

-At first, PID may not cause any symptoms or may cause only mild symptoms, such as bleeding or discharge from the vagina.
+At first, PID may not cause any symptoms.
+Or it may cause only mild symptoms, such as bleeding or discharge from the vagina.
 Some women don't even know they have it.
 They only find out later, when they can't get pregnant or they have pelvic pain.

-Even though PID causes mild or no symptoms, it can still cause serious problems.
-So you need to understand what puts you at risk for PID or STIs and see your doctor if you have any unusual symptoms.
+Even when PID causes mild or no symptoms, it can still cause serious problems.
+So you need to see your doctor if you have any unusual symptoms.